evanx/component-validator/README.md

 The lifecycle functions:
 - must return an ES6 `Promise`
+- must be called by the supervisor only, at most once
-- are not necessarily idempotent, insomuch as they are called at most once.
+- are not necessarily idempotent, insomuch as they are called at most once

 #### `init`

-This is invoked to initialise the component with a `state` object containing:
+This is called to initialise the component with a `state` object containing:
 - `name` - the component's unique instance name
 - `logger` - a logger configured with the component's name
+- `metrics` - a metrics aggregator configured with the component's name
 - `props` - the immutable configuration of the component
 - `service` - for dependencies e.g. other required components

 #### `start`

-- invoked after this component and its dependencies have been initialised successfully
+- called after this component and its dependencies have been initialised successfully
-- not invoked after `end` (needless to say)
+- perhaps needless to say, not called after `end`

 #### `end`

-- shutdown the component
+- "end" the component, for a graceful system exit.

 Note that the component should not `end()` itself.
 Rather it should signal an error via `service.error(this, err).`

 The component manager is responsible for ending all components in the event of an error.

-### Status

-WORK IN PROGRESS

 ### Implementation